gnebbia/nmap_tutorial/README.md

 has to time out and then retransmit whilst closed ports will send a ICMP port unreachable error, which systems typically rate limit.
-We can speed up our scan (if we are not concerned about making a lot of traffic on the network) with the flag “-T 5” or “ -T 4”, the higher the number the faster the scan will be, but we are even less precise with faster scan analysis.
+We can speed up our scan (if we are not concerned about making a lot of traffic on the network) with the flag "-T 5" or " -T 4", the higher the number the faster the scan will be, but we are even less precise with faster scan analysis.